rei/rei-cedar-docs/docs/release-notes/spring-2022/README.md

 #### Font swapping

 We've added the `font-display: swap` property to our REI brand font defintions.
-This property allows the browser to subsitute the fallback font until the brand fonts are successfully loaded, serving to prevent a flash of invisible text on slower connections.
+This property allows the browser to subsitute the fallback font until the brand fonts are successfully loaded, which serves to prevent a flash of invisible text on slower connections.

 ### Accessibility fixes

 #### CdrRating

-CdrRating has been updated to improve the contrast ratio between the filled and non-filled state of the rating stars.
+CdrRating is updated to improve the contrast ratio between the filled and non-filled state of the rating stars.
 The component now meets the WCAG 2.1 success criterion for <cdr-link href="https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html">non-text contrast</cdr-link>.

 Example
 <cdr-rating rating="3.33333" count="100" />